Eat five servings of vegetables and two servings of fruit every day – if only it was that easy to inspire behaviour change.

 One of the largest trials on behaviour change ever conducted, known as the Multiple Risk Factor Intervention Trial (MRFIT), aimed to help more than 12,000 men to get healthier.

-The men had a high risk for heart disease.
+The men had a high risk of heart disease.
 The program in the trial was designed to help them stop smoking and lower their blood pressure and cholesterol.

 The trial wasn’t as successful as the researchers had hoped – specifically, the impact of the change in risk factors was less than the original hypothesis, and the researchers noted only slightly better improvements in the treatment group.